Progress Chef: Opscode

+In November 2015, the company acquired a German security startup, VulcanoSec.

 In April 2019, the company announced that the source code for their software would continue to be released under the Apache 2.0 license, while binaries would only be available under the terms of a proprietary license.
 In response, the Cinc project began releasing Apache 2.0 licensed binaries of several Chef products.

+In 2019, it was discovered by a journalist that U.S. Immigration and Customs Enforcement was paying Chef approximately $95,000 per year for a software license.
+At that time, a former Chef employee deleted his code repository in protest of the contract.
+The company did not announce any changes to its contracting processes or partners.

+Chef Automate

+Chef offered a single commercial product, Chef Automate, released at ChefConf in July 2016.
+Chef Automate included a full-stack continuous deployment pipeline, and automated testing for compliance and security.
+Chef Automate built on two of Chef's open source projects - Chef and InSpec - and integrated with the company's third open source project, Habitat.
+Habitat offered "application automation" to simplify running complex applications in different environments including containers, traditional data servers, or PaaS.

+Chef offered three versions of its product: Chef Basics (free, open source), Hosted Chef ($72/node, minimum 20 node purchase), and Chef Automate ($137/node, annual subscription).

+Progress

-On September 8, 2020, Progress announced the acquisition of Chef.
+On September 8, 2020, Progress announced the acquisition of Chef, with an intended final date in October.

+A press release gave the price of acquisition at $220 million.
+The merged company was named Progress Chef.

 Platform support

 Chef is supported on multiple platforms according to a supported platforms matrix for client and server products.
 Major platform support for clients includes AIX, Amazon Linux, Debian, CentOS/RHEL, FreeBSD, macOS, Solaris, SUSE Linux, Microsoft Windows and Ubuntu.
 Additional client platforms include Arch Linux and Fedora.
-Chef Server is supported on RHEL/CentOS, Oracle Linux, SUSE Linux and Ubuntu.
+Chef Server is supported on amd64 on RHEL/CentOS, Oracle Linux, SUSE Linux and Ubuntu.